kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-10-30.md

 * Have music working in game

-* Create more visually appealling game
+* Create more visually appealing game